Trio 'took law into their own hands' in group attack on man who was having an affair with teenage girl

 ‘Taking the law into your own hands is never a good idea’, a Sheffield judge told three defendants who attacked a man for having an affair with a teenage girl.

-Judge Rachael Harrison told defendants Toni Garnett, Christopher Mhigo, and Servious Ncube that ‘however well-intentioned’ your motivations may be, it is never a ‘good idea’ to ‘take the law into your own hands’.
+Judge Rachael Harrison told defendants Christopher Mhigo, Servious Ncube and a 33-year-old woman that ‘however well-intentioned’ your motivations may be, it is never a ‘good idea’ to ‘take the law into your own hands’.

 The comments were made during a hearing at Sheffield Crown Court on March 11, when the court was told how shortly before the attack took place, the complainant, then aged 25, was revealed to be having an affair with a 16-year-old known to the trio.

-Mhigo is the former partner of Garnett’s sister, and decided to come along to the complainant’s house after he bumped into the Garnett sisters as they were making their way there.
+Mhigo decided to come along to the complainant’s house after he bumped into the sisters as they were making their way there.

 Mr West said Ncube, 32, also came along because he was a friend of the complainant’s, and along with Mhigo, intended on assisting in communication with the complainant, who is from the Congolese community.